adamschoenemann/adsc-blog/posts/2019-02-12-trampolines.md

 This post will *not* be about Haskell but rather focus on Kotlin.
 My dayjob is half Haskell half Kotlin (and a tiny bit of Typescript) so I frequently have to write Kotlin code.
 Kotlin is certainly no Haskell but it does adress *some* of the *worst* pain points of Java and lets you sort-of write code in a functional style.
-Even if you're not familiar with Kotlin but with other "modern" programming languages you should be able to follow along here.
+Even if you're not familiar with Kotlin but with other "modern" programming languages you should be able to follow along.
+Also, there is nothing specific to Kotlin in this post that you couldn't (with relative ease) implement in any other "modern" mainstream programming language.
 I'll keep the code as simple and "obvious" as possible.
 You can find a [quick overview of the Kotlin syntax][5] here.